josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 It could be unintentional and have adverse consequences.

 As a general rule, import modules with providers *exactly once*, preferably in the application's *root module*.
-That's also usually the best place to configure, wrap, and override them.
+That is also usually the best place to configure, wrap, and override them.

 Suppose a module requires a customized `HttpBackend` that adds a special header for all Http requests.
 If another module elsewhere in the application also customizes `HttpBackend` or merely imports the `HttpClientModule`, it could override this module's `HttpBackend` provider, losing the special header.